-The annual bike ride in the memory of Labour MP Jo Cox will pass through Daventry District later this month.
+Bike ride in memory of murdered Labour MP to pass through Daventry District

 The third annual Jo Cox Way event sets off from the MP's Batley and Spen constituency in West Yorkshire on July 25, traverses Northamptonshire on days three and four, before arriving in London on July 29.